Yoga with Kids at Home … yes, you read that right!

 Also, according to the Mayo Clinic and the Department of Health and Human Services, even small amounts of physical activity are helpful.
 Being active for short periods of time throughout the day can add up to provide health benefits.

 Yes, I totally hear that!
 I also love the bulldog bites for my own schedule!
-I work on contracts for different clients, so sometimes my work schedule doesn’t allow me to have a full hour either!
+Since I work on contracts for different clients, sometimes my work schedule doesn’t allow me to have a full hour either!
 I need to squeeze it in when I can, and even a 20-minute fast and fiery flow mid-day for me can make or break my energy for my afternoon calls and meetings!

 Yes, I totally agree!
 Even before kids, I would squeeze in a class whenever and wherever I could!
 And I didn’t beat myself up if I had to start late or stop early.
 Life happens!

 Get It In While Your Kids Are Napping

 With baby Cam, I don’t always wait until nap time.
 Although it’s tempting to squeeze in my work-out while he naps, nap time is SO precious, it’s also an amazing time for me to actually do other necessary things, like shower, answer emails, do the laundry, and my actual paying job, along with so many other things.